netzkolchose/django-computedfields/docs/manual.rst

 ..
 WARNING::

-    To not compromise the resolver's DFS update, you should not use any complicated or likely-to-raise code in your `resolver_update` handler.
+    To not compromise the resolver's tree update, you should not use any complicated or likely-to-fail code in your `resolver_update` handler.
 Also database interactions, especially calls to `update_dependent`, should be avoided.